NeCTAR-RC/nectarcloud-tier0doco/starting-doco/glossary.md

 > Ubuntu

 A Debian based Linux distro produced by Canonical, aimed primarily at the desktop computing.
 Ubuntu is for-free, though paid support is available.

 > Unix

 A proprietary operating system for "minicomputers" originally written by Bell Labs / AT&T in the 1970s.
 Many versions of Unix have been produced by many companies over the years.

 > URI / URL

 Universal Resource Identifier / Universal Resource Locator.

 > Vagrant

 A desktop virtualization framework aimed at supporting transient virtual machine instances.

 > VCPU

 OpenStack terminology - a Virtual CPU.

 > VCPU hours

-add definition here!
+define me!

 > Versi

-add definition here!
+define me!

 > VicNode

-add definition here!
+define me!

 > virtual

 Contraction of "virtual machine".

 > Virtual Barrine

 A project to use "cluster as a service" technology to build a cluster in QRIScloud.

-> virtual machine
+> Virtual Machine (or VM)

 A "computational element" that "thinks" it is a real computer with control of its own (virtual) reseources, but is actually running under the control of something else.
 In the cloud computing context, virtual machines run directly on real computer hardware (i.e. they execute native instructions at normal clock speed), but access to system resources is "mediated".

-> virtual memory
+> Virtual Memory

-add definition here!
+define me!

 > VM

 Either a contraction of "virtual machine" or "virtual memory".

 > VMware

 A commercial virtualization company, and the name of their main product line.

 > VNC

-add definition here!
+define me!

-> volume
+> Volume

-add definition here!
+define me!

 > Volume Storage

-add definition here!
+define me!

-> wiki
+> Wiki

-add definition here!
+define me!

 > Windows

 A generic name for Microscoft's operating systems.

 > WinSCP

 A popular open source file transfer tool for Windows.

-> workflow
+> Workflow

-add definition here!
+define me!

 > X11

-add definition here!
+define me!

 > x86

 The most common instruction set architecture for 32 bit computers.

 > x86-64

 The 64bit version of x86.

 > XML

 Stands for eXtensible Markup Language.

 > Xen

 A virtualization framework supported by modern Linux kernels.

-> yum
+> Yum

 The package manager used on RHEL family and Fedora distros.